Storyfall

 • Initial Value: Starting value for all playthroughs.

 • Visibility: Show to readers in the Stats page or keep hidden.
+Hidden variables can still control conditions and effects, but readers do not see change notifications for them.

 • Party Variable: Share this variable across all players in co-op multiplayer.